Are you a novice screenwriter hoping to write the next Hollywood blockbuster or indie favorite?

 Another advantage: nearly everyone already has a login for Google Docs.
 If your reader has a Google account (via a Gmail address or any other email address), then you can invite them to the document.
 I have yet to come across a reader without a Google account.

 Even so, not everyone wants to comment inline or read a script in Fountain format.
-Many (if not most) readers prefer to read a script in standard screenplay format and provide their feedback offline (e.g. in an email).
-That is why I always share my script via PDF as well.
-For each reader, I provide both options for reading and providing feedback.
+Most readers prefer to read a script in standard screenplay format and provide their feedback offline (e.g. in an email).
+So, I offer the Google Docs option only to readers who prefer that method of feedback

 This post probably makes my process sound complicated.
 In actuality, once you have mastered the tools, the steps are quick and easy.